ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 the authorization server in order to continue communication with the resource server.

+Unauthorized requests that have been received over a DTLS session SHOULD be treated as non-fatal by the RS, i.e., the DTLS session SHOULD be kept alive until the associated access token has expired.

 # Dynamic Update of Authorization Information {#update}

 The client can update the authorization information stored at the